gamechanger/mongothon/README.md

 ##### Working copy event arguments

-`'will_validate'`, `'did_validate`' and '`will_save`' events include a `working` argument which is a working copy of the model instance.
+`'will_validate'`, `'did_validate'` and `'will_save'` events include a `working` argument which is a working copy of the model instance.
 To properly understand what this argument is, it is useful to think about the steps Mongothon goes through when saving a Mongothon `Model` instance:

 1. A working (deep) copy of the model instance is created.
 2. Any schema default values are applied to the working copy, without affecting the primary object instance.